Ruchitha2003/finance-dashboard/README.md

   * over time

 * **Below → Transactions Table**
-  Lets users search and filter their data
+  Allows searching and filtering

 * **Bottom → Insights**
-  Gives quick observations from the data
+  Displays quick observations from the data

-This way, the user can go from **overview → details → insights** easily.
+This flow helps users move from overview → details → insights smoothly.

 ---

 ## 🧩 Components

-To keep things organized, I split the UI into components:
+To keep the code organized, I split the UI into reusable components:

-* `SummaryCards` → shows balance, income, expenses
+* `SummaryCards` → balance, income, expenses
 * `CategoryChart` → spending breakdown
-* `LineChart` → trend over time
+* `LineChart` → spending trend
-* `Transactions` → table with search and filters
+* `Transactions` → table with search & filters
-* `Insights` → simple derived information
+* `Insights` → derived information

-This made the code easier to manage and understand.
+This made the code easier to maintain and scale.

 ---